Arsnael/james-project/upgrade-instructions.md

 ### Swift support has been dropped

-Date ??/07/2020
+Date 14/09/2020

 JIRA: https://issues.apache.org/jira/browse/JAMES-3028

 Concerned product: Distributed James

-OpenStack's Swift support has been dropped, please use Cassandra or AWS S3 instead.
+OpenStack's Swift APIs support has been dropped, please use Cassandra or AWS S3 instead.
+Please note that modern Swift versions support S3 APIs out of the box, thus OpenStack Swift can still be used through the S3 API.

-The previous implementation was very complex, moreover Swift provides an AWS S3 API.

 ### LDAP users repository connection pool now defaults to false